brodieG/vetr/DEVNOTES.md

     * as `alike`
     * not at all because it is a child element to one of the two above

+## C Notes

+### PROTECT stack and `error`

+It seems like there are no stack imbalance problems when the script finishes with errors; is this okay?

 ## Optimization

 ### `.Call` vs. `.External`: